-Success Criteria How will we know we have we have EYFS children will have been exposed to an exciting, challenging progressive curriculum that provides them with the skills and kno the necessary foundations for the rest of their schooling.
-The children will be achieving expected or above in all their ELG's in July 2 met the SDP priority? ins for the rest of their schooling.
-The enhancer will be demoving expected of above in an their EEG 5 in sury 2025.
-Objective/success criteria Responsibility Key actions to meet objective (with dates) Resources Evaluation of Impact and evidence: (different colours for each term) Continuous provision will be SE/ES embedded in the EYFS curriculum (6) SE/ESP • Exciting learning environments where children are able to access their learning through planned engaging, challenging activites Oct 2022 Leadership Observe contiuous provision in other settings time TPAT inset 31.10.22 Children will be achieving expected in line with National SE/ESP Implementation of Arbor assessment- Half termly assessmets Sharing data with staff/SENCo-looking for trends and areas for support to keep children on track.
-Baseline assessments Sept 2022 Planning will be consistent across the whole EYFS unit-Mouse Mice and Dinghy Class (1,2 and 3) SE/ESP/JS/MH Joined Mousehole Mice Pre School and Dinghy's (EYFS) to form a unit whereby the nursery assistants have chance to plan alongside the EYFS teachers to ensure consistency and continuity.
-Sept 2022 Implement Tapestry to record and share the children's learning with parents SE/ESP/JS/MH Introduced Tapestry Online Learning Journals to record childrens experiences, development and learning journey which can be shared with parents.
-Sept 2022 Develop EYFS Leads curriculum knowledge (2) SE/ESP Visit other schools to deepen subject knowledge/practice.
-Form a hub between Alverton/Newlyn and Mousehole to share expertise, resourcing and planning.
-Oct 2022 Leadership time
+Success Criteria How will we know we have met the SDP priority?
+EYFS children will have been exposed to an exciting, challenging progressive curriculum that provides them with the skills and knowledge to gives them the necessary foundations for the rest of their schooling.
+The children will be achieving expected or above in all their ELG's in July 2023.
+Objective/success criteria Responsibility Key actions to meet objective (with dates) Resources Evaluation of Impact and evidence: (different colours for each term) Autumn/Spring/Summer Continuous provision will be embedded in the EYFS curriculum (6) ES/ESP Continue to develop exciting learning environments where children are able to access their learning through planned engaging, challenging activites particularly the out door environment.
+Observe contiuous provision in other settings Contiue links with other practitioners in West Penwith EYFS Hub Ongoing 2023 Leadership time Children will achieve at least expected in line with National ES/ESP Useof Arbor assessment- Half termly assessmets Sharing data with staff/SENCo-looking for trends and areas for support to keep children on track.
+Baseline assessments Sept 2023 Planning will be consistent across the whole EYFS unit- Mouse Mice and Dinghy Class (1,2 and 3) SE/JS/MH Mousehole Mice Pre School and Dinghy's (EYFS) embedding working as a unit whereby the nursery assistants have chance to plan alongside the EYFS teachers (Sarah Eustace) to ensure consistency and continuity.
+SE working 1 day a week to oversee planning, assessment,monitoring, new children and funding in Mousehole Mice.
+Sept 2023 Use Seesaw to record and share the children's learning with parents SE/ESP/ES/JS/MH Daily Seesaw updates to record childrens Sept 2023 Working IT

-Develop early phonics (3) SE Delivery of phonics training to JS and MH in Mousehole Mice to implement lessons with the nursery children.
-Oct 2022 Development of the outside areas to provide a stimulating and practical environment for both settings.
-SE/ESP/JS/MH Action plan to build resources throughout the year to provide adequate outdoor provision Oct 2022 Fundraising (FROMS) Jan 2023 Hold a community day to clean,tidy,mend,paint,plant outside areas Spring 2023
+Develop EYFS Leads curriculum knowledge (2) ES/ESP experiences, development and learning journey which can be shared with parents.
+Visit other schools to deepen subject knowledge/practice.
+Continue links with hub between Alverton/Newlyn and Mousehole to share expertise, resourcing and planning CPD available through TPAT Oct 2023 Leadership time Monitor early phonics (3) AM Termly monitoring walks to ensure correct delivery of phonics Oct 2023 Feb 2024 May 2024 Development of the outside areas to provide a stimulating and practical environment for both settings.
+SE/ESP/ES/JS/MH Action plan to continue to build resources throughout the year to provide adequate outdoor provision in both EYFS outdoor areas Hold a community day to clean,tidy,mend,paint,plant outside areas .
+Sept 2023 Spring 2024